1,359 days, 2,170 entries ...

 “Someone once told me that, with blacksmithing, if you want to know the quality of someone’s work you look at their tools (because blacksmiths make their own tools).
 Generative programming is the same thing.”

-– Generative artist 0xDEAFBEEF, suggesting an alternative way to evaluate code-based art—beyond simply looking at the work.
+– Generative artist 0xDEAFBEEF, suggesting an alternative way to evaluate code-based art.
 Drawing on his hands-on experience as a metalworker and jeweller, the Canadian artist further elaborates that it’s the artist’s toolkit (personal software libraries, subroutines, workflow) “that allows you to have your own style and work efficiently.”

 Generative art NFT platform fxhash announces a $5 million seed raise with venture capital firms and angel investors including Tezos Foundation, PunkVenturesDAO, Casey Reas, and thefunnyguys (Le Random).
 The funds will be used to hire more team members, support development of a 2.0 release (integrating Ethereum) and tools for art institutions, and bolster the platform’s mission of “empowering anyone, anywhere, to artistically express themselves with code,” they tweet (image: Zancan Garden, Monoliths, 2021).